stevenxchung/AWS-CSAA-ACloudGuru/Section 02 -- AWS - 10,000 Feet Overview/README.md

 ### Customer Engagement
 * Connect - Essentially is a call center in the cloud
-* Simple Email Service - Very scalable service which helps send emails to customers
+* Simple Email Service - Very scaleable service which helps send emails to customers

 ### Business Productivity
 * Alexa For Business - Can use for a variety of business services and tasks